michaelharro/objective-c-style-guide/README.md

 This style guide outlines the coding conventions of the iOS team at Cru.
 It is based off of the [NYTimes style guide](https://github.com/NYTimes/objective-c-style-guide).

-You will notice that not all code in our repositories adhears to this style guide yet.
+You will notice that not all code in our repositories adheres to this style guide yet.
 We are in the process of implementing this style guide.
-All new code should adhear to this style from now on.
+All new code should adhere to this style from now on.

 Thanks for reading and contributing.